LessGoudarzi/codeSnippets/Nuggets supporting an Excel VBA Dashboard.md

 This is designed to use normalized data extracted from a GAMS GDX file using the GDXXRW.exe utility routine see c_reporting.xlsm in Colombia folder

+This includes the use of:
+* indices,
+* bubblesort and
-This includes the use of indices, bubblesort and code generated data dependent checkboxes for UI Note, there is some dead subs that have not been eliminated at this point
+* code generated data dependent checkboxes for UI

+Note, there is some dead subs that have not been eliminated at this point

 More cleanup and description to follow